From the Provence of the Popes to the Luberon – Self-guided

 transportation to the starting point

-equipment, such as bicycles
+equipment, such as a bicycle

-the protection provided by the Travel Agents Customer Compensation Fund (FICAV), which is $1 per $1,000 and its applicable discount.
+coverage under the Travel Agent Customer Compensation Fund (FICAV), which amounts to $1 per $1,000 and includes the applicable discount.

 transportation to the starting point

-equipment, such as bicycles
+equipment, such as a bicycle

-the protection provided by the Travel Agents Customer Compensation Fund (FICAV), which is $1 per $1,000 and its applicable discount.
+coverage under the Travel Agent Customer Compensation Fund (FICAV), which amounts to $1 per $1,000 and includes the applicable discount.

 Pointe-à-la-Croix

-From 12 to 20 cyclists, accompanied by our guide.
+12 to 20 cyclists, accompanied by our guide.

 Route rating: 3+

-Moderately difficult route: hilly, sometimes mountainous; 50 to 80 km.
+Moderate-difficulty route: hilly, sometimes mountainous; 50 to 80 km.

 Pointe-à-la-Croix

-From 12 to 20 cyclists, accompanied by our guide.
+12 to 20 cyclists, accompanied by our guide.

 Route rating: 3+

-Moderately difficult route: hilly, sometimes mountainous; 50 to 80 km.
+Moderate-difficulty route: hilly, sometimes mountainous; 50 to 80 km.

-Discover the elevation changes along this route and plan your upcoming trip with all the necessary information.
-Please note that elevation changes are provided for informational purposes only and may not always reflect the actual conditions on the ground.
+Check out the elevation changes along this route and plan your upcoming trip with all the information you need.
+Please note that the elevation changes are provided for informational purposes only and may not always reflect actual conditions on the ground.

 Day 1

-Arrival at Pointe-à-la-Croix.
+Arrival in Pointe-à-la-Croix.

 Day 2

-Pointe-à-la-Croix.
-Escuminac, Miguasha, Nouvelle, Carleton-sur-Mer (34 to 40 miles).
+Pointe-à-la-Croix, Escuminac, Miguasha, Nouvelle, Carleton-sur-Mer (55 to 64 km).

 Day 3